Shanty Bass Logo

 Dislikes: Nothing.
 He’s too nice.

-Surprising fact: Went to uni with Trev and still likes him
+Surprising Fact: Went to uni with Trev and still likes him

 Brad

-About: Brad was a legend of Falmouth’s front row in his day and now spends his time playing golf, pumping iron and whipping the melody singers into line.
+Brad was a legend of Falmouth’s front row in his day and now spends his time playing golf, pumping iron and whipping the melody singers into line.
 With calves the size of most people’s thighs and lungs the size of swimming pools, he’s a force to be reckoned with on stage and off.

-Singing section: Melody
+Singing Section: Melody

 Likes: Chewing pints